adamsilver/fdpb/06-an-inbox.md

 Accordingly, we started to design for 320px widths.
 Why? because many of us had iPhones and this happened to be its portrait width.

 Then there was landscape view.
-Then tablet which is still mobile right?
+Then tablet (is that mobile?).
 Then desktop.
 Then really big desktop screens.
 Then TV.
 Then all the way back down to wristwatches.
 If your head is spinning, don't worry, so is mine.
 This is the problem that responsive design solves and adaptive design exacerbates.

 The difference between responsive and adaptive design is both subtle and crucial.
-It's hard because both change based on viewport width.
+Both techniques are based on viewport width.
 And both use CSS media queries to do so.
-Let's take a closer look at adapative design specifically.
+Let's take a look at each in turn now.

 Adaptive design means defining several predefined layouts for specificly chosen viewport widths that correspond to a particular device.
-All the code for all the different layouts is sent to the browser.
-Then the layout that corresponds to the particular predefined media query is applied.
-These media queries are called device breakpoints.
+All the code for all of the layouts are sent to the browser.
+Then the layout that matches the predefined media query is applied accordingly.
+These media queries are known as device breakpoints.
+That is, a breakpoint which is defined based on a device's width.

 ```CSS
 iphoneLayout {